 The Musée Picasso, Musée du quai Branly and touring through the Marais and Rue Oberkampf ended the day.
 Being in Paris on a Sunday morning calls for one thing: la Basilique du Sacré Cœur de Montmartre.
 You cannot omit seeing the sun floating through the windows of the most beautiful church in the world.
 From there I wandered through Montmartre (my favorite neighbourhood in Paris) to the Cimetière de Montmartre – a fantastic necropolis.

 As I still had some time left I went to Place Charles de Gaulle to throw an eye on the Arc de Triomphe.
 But like when walking along Champ de Mars I again recognized that this is not my part of the city.
-I mean, Paris will never be my first choice – but there are beautiful places and neighborhoods to visit.
+I mean, Paris will never be my first choice – but there are beautiful places and neighbourhoods to visit.
 The main sights, crowded with tourists, are a kind of Disneyland.
-In some parts Paris is a big museum and not a vivid city.
+In some parts, Paris is a big museum and not a vivid city.